geovedi/book-notes/2022/stolen-focus.notes.md

   - Social media engagement can lead to shallower interactions and loss of complexity and compassion.
 - Struggles and Insights:
   - Maintaining lessons from Provincetown can be difficult in the face of digital temptations.
-  - The author struggled with maintaining pre-commitment and fell back into digital distractions.
+  - Hari struggled with maintaining pre-commitment and fell back into digital distractions.
   - The realization that something larger was affecting focus led to introspection.
 - Complex Nature of Attention:
   - Attention and focus are complex phenomena with multiple facets.